prrandrade/NanoMessageBus/README.md

-# Other Serializers
+# Customized Serializers

 These benchmark numbers can be achived using the default JSON serializer used by NanoMessageBus.Sender and NanoMessageBus.Receiver.
 You can, however, use customized serializers for more network performance or more serialization performance.
 As today, we have three cutomized serializers:

-- NanoMessageBus.Serializers.DeflateJson, using a DeflateStream to compress the serialized Json.
+- NanoMessageBus.Serializers.DeflateJson, [using DeflateStream](https://docs.microsoft.com/pt-br/dotnet/api/system.io.compression.deflatestream?view=netcore-3.1) to compress the serialized Json.
-- NanoMessageBus.Serializers.Protobuf, using the Protobuf-net.Core package for serialization.
+- NanoMessageBus.Serializers.Protobuf, [using Protobuf-net](https://github.com/protobuf-net/protobuf-net) for serialization.
-- NanoMessageBus.Serializers.MessagePack, using the MessagePack package for serializarion.
+- NanoMessageBus.Serializers.MessagePack, [using MessagePack](https://github.com/neuecc/MessagePack-CSharp)  for serialization.

 The installation is simple, but **only one package must be used**: